 We formally state these properties in Appendix \ref{app.properties}.
 We now restate in the setting of agent-specific effects studied here an existing uniqueness result for Shapley value. \begin{theorem}\cite{young1985monotonic} $\mathrm{ASE\text{-}SV}$ is a unique attribution method for the total agent-specific effect that satisfies \textit{efficiency}, \textit{invariance}, \textit{symmetry} and \textit{contribution monotonicity}. \end{theorem}

 \textbf{Sepsis example.} ASE-SV attributes tot-ASE to both the AI and the clinician.
-As illustrated in Plot \ref{plot.intro_dec}, a larger portion of the effect is attributed to how the AI would have responded.
+As illustrated in Plot \ref{plot.intro_dec}, a larger portion of the effect is attributed to how the AI would have responded to the intervention.